AFialkowski/SimRepeat/README.md

 | Simulated |            0.9|                      1|        1.100|           1.2|                   1.3|         0.250|            0.5|
 | Estimated |            0.9|                      1|        1.103|           1.2|                   1.3|         0.256|            0.5|

-All of the slope coefficients are estimated well except for the intercept and the ordinal variable.
+All of the slope coefficients are estimated well except for the intercept.
 This could result from the non-normal error terms.

 References
 ----------